-- a) treatment to correct a significant disfigurement caused by medically necessary surgery or by an injury; - b) service that is rendered to a Dependent child due to congenital disease or anomaly; or - c) Reconstructive breast surgery following a mastectomy; or are necessary for treatment of a form of congenital hemangioma known as port wine stains on the face of Covered Persons 18 years or younger. - 13) Any treatment, procedure, drug or equipment, or device which KPIC determines to be experimental or investigational.
-This exclusion does not apply to Services covered under Clinical Trials in the GENERAL BENEFITS section and to experimental or investigational drugs that are used to treat cancer if one or more of the following conditions is met: - a) The drug is recognized for treatment of the Covered Person's particular type of cancer in the United States Pharmacopoeia Drug Information, The American Medical Association Drug Evaluations or The American Hospital Formulary Service Drug Information publication; or - b) The drug is recommended for treatment of the Covered Person's particular type of cancer and has been found to be safe and effective in formal clinical studies, the results of which have been published in either the United States or Great Britain.
+- a) treatment to correct a significant disfigurement caused by medically necessary surgery or by an injury; - b) service that is rendered to a Dependent child due to congenital disease or anomaly; or - c) Reconstructive breast surgery following a mastectomy; or are necessary for treatment of a form of congenital hemangioma known as port wine stains on the face of Covered Persons 18 years or younger. - d) Gender Affirming surgeries determined to be medically necessary to treat gender dysphoria. - 13) Any treatment, procedure, drug or equipment, or device which KPIC determines to be experimental or investigational.
+This exclusion does not apply to Services covered under Clinical Trials in the GENERAL BENEFITS section and to experimental or investigational drugs that are used to treat cancer if one or more of the following conditions is met: - a) The drug is recognized for treatment of the Covered Person's particular type of cancer in the United States Pharmacopoeia Drug Information, The American Medical Association Drug Evaluations or The American Hospital Formulary Service Drug Information publication; or